 By now, you are probably convinced that homeschooling can meet the needs of your student with chronic illness.
 Generally, students with chronic illness are able to accomplish so much more through schooling at home than in schooling in a public building, and they get better much faster.
 Then, they can go on to success in college or in a career.

-For example, Dr. Richey has homeschooled her three children with Lyme disease through high school.
+For example, Dr. Bazylewicz has homeschooled her three children with Lyme disease through high school.
 Her son was admitted into Engineering at Ohio State University, and graduated with a BS Microbiology; he is now working at a pharmaceutical company as a microbiologist.
-Her daughter graduated from high school at 16 yo and from Liberty University with a BS Psychology at 18 yo; she is now self-employed at her own ballet studio.
-Her other daughter graduated from high school at 16 yo and from Liberty University with an AA Interdisciplinary Studies; she is now pursuing additional training for a theatrical career.
+Her daughter graduated from high school at 16 yo and from Liberty University with a BS Psychology at 18 yo and then a M.Ed.
+English; she is now a professional ballet dancer and working on a writing career.
+Her other daughter graduated from high school at 16 yo and from Liberty University with an AA Interdisciplinary Studies; she is a renaissance spirit exploring life and working as a motivational coach.
 So, homeschool students with Lyme disease can be successful!
 They just need an environment conducive to learning with chronic illness.

 be thy medicine,